wilsonneto-dev/Challenges_CommentsRemover/README.md

-# Challenges - Code Comments Remover
+# Challenge - Code Comments Remover

 The challenge is to write a code that removes comments from a piece of code, you can write the code you want but you need to use these two interfaces below: